Carreau/phd-dissertation/parts/roleofactin.rst

 be speed up.
 ADF/Cofilin is a protein which is able to increase the rate of actin depolymerization.
-ADF/Cofilin can do so by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network :cite:`McCullough2011`.
+ADF/Cofilin can do so by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different points, thus disassembling the formed network :cite:`McCullough2011`.

 It should be noted that depolymerization can not only be  enhanced at the pointed end, indeed formin that accelerate the polymerisation is also able to